CampusLabs/olay-react/README.md

 ### Properties

-#### onClose `required`
+#### close `required`

-Provide an `onClose` function to be called when the Olay would like to be closed.
+Provide a `close` function to be invoked when an action has dictated that the Olay should be closed.
 This function should ensure the OlayReact component will have no children in it the next time `render` is called.
+See the test file for an example of using React `state` to manage the state of the Olay's visibility.

 #### transitionName